- Home

 -

-In April 2025, Transcend Biologics launched TropoVet PRP, a one-step veterinary platelet purification system that enables on-site extraction of concentrated PRP to accelerate healing, reduce pain, and enhance recovery in animals.
+In April 2025, Transcend Biologics launched TropoVet PRP, a one-step veterinary platelet purification system, enabling on-site extraction of concentrated PRP to accelerate healing, reduce pain, and enhance recovery in animals.

 -